 Most underground excavations are irregular in shape and are frequently grouped close to other excavations.
-These groups of excavations can form a set of complex three-dimensional shapes.
+These groups of excavations can form a set of complex threedimensional shapes.
 In addition, because of the presence of geological features such as faults and dykes, the rock properties are seldom uniform within the rock volume of interest.
-Consequently, closed form solutions are of limited value in calculating the stresses, displacements, and failure of the rock mass surrounding underground excavations.
-Several computer-based numerical methods have been developed over the past few decades which provide the means for obtaining approximate solutions to these problems.
+Consequently, closed form solutions are of limited value in calculating the stresses, displacements and failure of the rock mass surrounding underground excavations.
+A number of computer-based numerical methods have been developed over the past few decades and these methods provide the means for obtaining approximate solutions to these problems.